BrightEye NXT 430 and NXT 415 Compact Video Routers

 New Routing Technology

-Introducing the BrightEye NXT 430 Compact Router for clean quiet switching of video and audio sources.
+Introducing the BrightEye NXT 430 2.0 Clean Compact Router for clean, quiet switching and mixing of video and audio sources.
 The exclusive front panel LCD displays realtime full motion video of your router sources.
-Great for fly packs, ENG and anywhere you need a small router, this new BrightEye has incredible power in a small, less than a half rack 1RU high by 1/3 RU wide footprint – small enough to hold in one hand.
+Great for fly packs, ENG and anywhere you need a small router, this new BrightEye has incredible power in a small 1RU high by 1/3 RU wide footprint – about the size of a CD box set.

-The BrightEye NXT 430 Router gives you two clean switched outputs.
-The router’s built-in clean switch provides full frame synchronization which means you can switch cleanly between asynchronous sources.
-Wild feeds from cameras, helicopters, and microwaves can be fed to the BrightEye Router for perfect switching.
+The BrightEye NXT 430 Compact Router gives you two clean switched outputs.
+The router’s built-in clean switch provides full frame synchronization which means you can switch or dissolve cleanly between asynchronous sources.
+Wild feeds from cameras, helicopters, and microwaves can be fed to the BrightEye Compact Router for perfect switching.
+The latest features include variable duration mix transitions, independent audio level adjustments and channel assignment of all 16 audio channels on an input-by-input basis.
+And, automatic audio cross fade with the video when mix mode is enabled – all without glitch, hitch or pop.

 Assignable I/O and Flexible Architecture